fathzer-games/jchess/README.md

 # Tips and hints
 Warning, the tips in this section may not be maintained...
 Use it at your own risk.

-## How to make multiple games between two engines.
+## How to make multiple games between two engines?
 By default, at the end of a game, the user is asked for making a revenge or ends playing.
 If you specify a value for the *gameCount* system property while starting the application.
 The application will make *gameCount* games without asking the user if it want to continue.